Macrometacorp/docs/docs/search-views/fulltext-search/getting-started-search.md

 To query the search view, you can create a query in Macrometa to run it as needed or save it as a [query worker](../../queryworkers/index.md).

-1. On the side menu, click **Query Workers**.
+1. On the side menu, click **Compute > Query Workers**.
+2. If the code editor is not empty, then click **New Query**.
-1. The code block below is a search query that will allow you to pass in a query parameter to search you index.
+3. The code block below is a search query that will allow you to pass in a query parameter to search the search view.
 Copy and paste it in the code editor on line 1.

   ```sql
     FOR contact IN addresses_view